-ABC shows (so far): 20/20, Abbott Elementary, America’s Funniest Home Videos, The Bachelor, The Bachelorette, Big Sky, Black-ish, Celebrity Wheel of Fortune, The Chase, The Conners, Dancing with the Stars, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Home Economics, Judge Steve Harvey, Let the World See, A Million Little Things, Queens, The Rookie, Shark Tank, Station 19, Supermarket Sweep, Women of the Movement, and The Wonder Years.
+ABC shows (so far): 20/20, Abbott Elementary, Alaska Daily, America’s Funniest Home Videos, Bachelor in Paradise, Big Sky, Celebrity Jeopardy!, Celebrity Wheel of Fortune, The Chase, The Conners, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Home Economics, The Parent Test, The Rookie, The Rookie: Feds, Shark Tank, Station 19, and Will Trent.

-CBS shows this season (so far): 48 Hours 60 Minutes, The Amazing Race, B Positive, Blue Bloods, Bob ♥ Abishola, Bull, CSI: Vegas, The Equalizer, FBI, FBI: International, FBI: Most Wanted, Ghosts, Good Sam, Magnum PI, NCIS, NCIS: Hawai’i, NCIS: Los Angeles, The Neighborhood, SEAL Team, Survivor, SWAT, Tough As Nails, Undercover Boss, United States of Al, and Young Sheldon.
+CBS shows this season (so far): 48 Hours 60 Minutes, The Amazing Race, Bob ♥ Abishola, Blue Bloods, CSI: Vegas, East New York, The Equalizer, FBI, FBI: International, FBI: Most Wanted, Fire Country, Ghosts, Lingo, NCIS, NCIS: Hawai’i, NCIS: Los Angeles, The Neighborhood, The Real Love Boat, So Help Me Todd, Survivor, SWAT, Tough As Nails, and Young Sheldon.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.